parthkvv/parthkvv/README.md

 </p>
 <h4> Robust Face-mask Detection</h4>

-Developed a CNN architecture that employs multi-task learning to detect the presence of a face mask and its coverage of the nose, mouth, and chin on human faces.
+A CNN architecture that employs multi-task learning to detect the presence of a face mask and its coverage of the nose, mouth, and chin on human faces.
 Conducted training on MaskedFace-Net 138k synthetic images.

 [Visit 👉](https://github.com/parthkvv/Face-Mask-Detection)